mikegowen/react-starter/README.md

  ## Call the Express server from React

-Update your `App.jsx` to call the Express server when the component loads.
+Update your `App.jsx` to call the Express server when a button is clicked.

 ### App.jsx
 ```